bulkbrane/bulkbrane.github.io/_posts/2020-03-26-random-thoughts.md

 ---
 layout: post
-title: Random Thoughts
+title: Misc Topics
 tags: misc
 ---

-I haven't had much motivation to focus on a single topic in recent days, so here are an assortment of random thoughts instead.
+An assortment of random ideas:

 ## Working from Home